RGBCube/site/site/about.md

 Hey.

-I'm a systems programmer that loves functional programming and is trying to apply ideals of it in certain areas.
+I'm a systems programmer who loves functional programming and is trying to apply ideals of it in certain areas.
 Currently I'm working on the [Cab contextful-expression language](https://github.com/cull-os/carcass/tree/master/cab).

 I plan on creating a build system that uses Cab to build anything and